English language requirements

 English language support

-The University Language Centre (ULC) has over 30 years’ experience of running English language courses for international students.
+The University Centre for Academic English has more than 30 years of experience delivering English language courses for international students.
 These courses are accredited by the British Council.